 1 Tim. iv.
 14. "Neglect not the gift that is in thee, which was given thee by prophecy, with the laying on of hands of the presbytery."
-Thus speaks the apostle Paul to his son Timothy, confessedly too in relation to his or-The Greek word for presbytery Πρεσβυτέριον (Presbuterion) occurs in two other passages of the New Luke xxii.
-66. And as soon as it was day the elders of the people (in Greek the eldership of the people, the presbytery) and the chief priests and the scribes came Acts xxii.
-5. As also the high priest doth together. &c. bear me witness, and all the estate of the elders, &c.
-(Greek. the whole presbytery.)
+Thus speaks the apostle Paul to his son Timothy, confessedly too in relation to his or-The Greek word for presbytery Hogobyzéolow dination.
+(Presbuterion) occurs in two other passages of the New Testament.
+Luke xxii.
+66. And as soon as it was day the elders of the people (in Greek the eldership of the people, the presbytery) and the chief priests and the scribes came together. &c.
+Acts xxii.
+5. As also the high priest doth bear me witness, and all the estate of the elders, &c.
+(Greek, the whole presbytery.)
 In these two places, it means the members of the great Sanhedrim, which sat in Jerusalem.
 This was entirely a Jewish assembly.
-In the first cited passage, it means the college of presbyters in the church, whose office it was to govern the church, to teach, to ad-This is the usage of minister sacraments, to ordain &c. the term in the writings of the fathers, as is abundantly proved by Suicer in his Thesaurus Ecclesiasticus, and by Vitringa in his book De Veteri Synagoga, to which the learned reader is referred for evidence.
-The term presbytery is used, because the standing and regular officers in the church are most commonly in the New Testament cal-A presbytery then is a consistory or colled presbyters. lege of presbyters held for the transaction of ecclesiastical business.
-Of which business an important part was the ordaining of ministers by the laying on of hands. meeting of this sort ought always to have a chairman, a president, or moderator.
-And we have reason to believe that at the ordination of Timothy, Paul presided; because, in his second epistle to the evangelist, he says, "Wherefore I put thee in remembrance that thou stir up the gift of God, which is in thee by the putting on of my hands."
+In the first cited passage, it means the college of presbyters in the church. whose office it was to govern the church, to teach, to administer sacraments, to ordain &c.
+This is the usage of the term in the writings of the fathers, as is abundantly proved by Suicer in his Thesaurus Ecclesiasticus, and by Vitringa in his book De Veteri Synagoga, to which the learned reader is refered for evidence.
+The term presbytery is used, because the standing and regular officers in the church are most commonly in the New Testament called presbyters.
+A presbytery then is a consistory or college of presbyters held for the transaction of ecclesiastical business.
+Of which business an important part was the ordaining of ministers by the laying on of hands.
+A meeting of this sort ought always to have a chairman, a president. or moderator.
+And we have reason to believe that at the ordination of Timothy.
+Paul presided: because. in his second epistle to the evangelist, he says, "Wherefore I put thee in remembrance that thou stir up the gift of God, which is in thee by the putting on of my hands."